claxima/HistologicalOntology/README.md

 * CompetencyQuestions.pdf --- the document which contain all competency questions
 * SPARQL_Queries.pdf --- the document with the SPARQL queries to evaluate the ontology

+Comments

+Initially, the ontology was created in Spanish and later on a version in English was included.

 Contact Us